Using Visualization Exercises for Martial Arts by Instructor Ma

 Many martial arts coaches believe, and some research is backing up their claims, that this rehearsal does indeed provide a competitive advantage on the mat.

 One of the primary benefits of visualization for martial artists is that it has also been shown to improve the response time of defensive techniques.
 Reaction time when warding off an attacker can mean the difference of life or death.
-With that being said one can easily see why this is important to all practitioners of martial arts not just competitors.
+One can easily see why this is important to all practitioners of martial arts not just competitors.

 Scientific Research on Visualization and Strength